rdeioris/glTFRuntime-docs/README.md

 The BuildSimpleCollision flag, generates an automatic collision based on the mesh bounding box.

-You can even set a complex collision by changing the collision complexity field, in such a case ensure to enable the AllowCPUAccess flag, otherwise the physics engine will not be able to generate the related shape.
+You can even set a complex collision by changing the collision complexity field, in such a case ensure to enable the AllowCPUAccess flag and an Outer set (generally the StaticMeshComponent will be enough), otherwise the physics engine will not be able to generate the related shape.

+If you prefer convex collisions check https://github.com/rdeioris/glTFRuntimeConvexCollisions

 # Loading Skeletal Meshes

-glTF Meshes can be combined with a so called 'Skin' (the equivalent of Unreal Engine Skeleton).
-Currently glTFRuntime supports up to 4 influences per vertex (support for 12 is on work).
+glTF Meshes can be combined with a so called 'Skin' (the equivalent of Unreal Engine Skeleton). glTFRuntime supports unlimited influences per vertex (but if you need more than 12 influences you need to enable the feature in the Unreal Project Settings).

 Download the CesiumMan asset: https://raw.githubusercontent.com/KhronosGroup/glTF-Sample-Models/master/2.0/CesiumMan/glTF-Embedded/CesiumMan.gltf